hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Facets are always overridden in `layout`.

 [18:07:56](#epAZMOhP3wEO27eGrM0RMaMNvm3DirkHM_g7CV7Noy4) <hiiamboris (NOT THIS ONE)>:
-I tried to save at least `with` here https://github.com/red/REP/issues/74 Ì†ΩÌ∏â
+I tried to save at least `with` here https://github.com/red/REP/issues/74 üòâ

 [18:09:00](#Zn1xKMBXHiT05NN8YKxddaE6QfI1HMtH506t-ZOU4J4) <hiiamboris (NOT THIS ONE)>:
 But it makes sense that they're generally not collecting.
 Maybe you don't want to collect, what then?